need lessons for your class?

 • Should We Still Teach Five-Paragraph Essays?
 “Fur Elise” is not a great piece of music.
 Does that statement shock you?
 It might, because “Fur Elise” is one of Beethoven’s most popular and recognizable compositions.
 Beethoven didn’t even bother to publish it—it was discovered in his drawer forty years after his death!
 So why do we teach it?
 In case you didn’t read the title of this blog post, this is a metaphor for the five-paragraph essay.
 Why should you teach the 5-paragraph essay?
 Read on to find out…

-• 01/03/2024: Kendal will be presenting at NESA (Near East South Asia Council of Oveseas Schools) for their Learning Futures Summit 2024 in Athens, Greece during “Session 1” at 3:15 on Friday.
+• 01/03/2024: Kendal Fortson will be presenting at NESA (Near East South Asia Council of Oveseas Schools) for their Learning Futures Summit 2024 in Athens, Greece during “Session 1” at 3:15 on Friday.
 This is an event for all US State Department sponsored schools in the region.
-His presentation is entitled John Henry Vs The Machine: Plagiarism Detection and Ethical AI Use .
+His presentation is entitled John Henry Vs The Machine: Plagiarism Detection and Ethical AI Use.
 It is based on the findings of his research paper entitled The Effects of Training on Teacher Ability to Assess Papers in the 21st Century: Can We Learn to Detect AI Written Content Like ChatGPT?
-You can view the presentation HERESee the full schedule of speakers HERE.
+UPDATE: You can now view the presentation HERESee the full schedule of speakers HERE.

 • 04/31/2023: Diogenes Education made the news for our AI Detection Professional Development for Educators.
 Check out the story HERE